Repair vortex damage

 Preventing vortex damage

 If your roof is repaired under the vortex protection scheme, your property is eligible for permanent protection.
-This involves strengthening the roof by fixing down new tiles with special metal clips, which has proven to be the most effective way to protect roofs from vortex damage.
-This work will be completed as soon as possible and free of charge
+This involves strengthening the roof by fixing down specified tiles and metal clips that have passed stringent wind tunnel tests, which has proven to be the most effective way to protect roofs from vortex damage.
+This work will be completed as soon as possible and free of charge.

 Because the majority of vortex strikes are concentrated in small areas near the end of runways, Heathrow offers blanket vortex protection for homes in these high-risk areas.